Levynska-I-DS/Portfolio/README.md

-# Data Analyst & Business Intelligence Portfolio - Iryna Levynska
+# Welcome to my Data Analyst & Business Intelligence Portfolio
-Welcome to my portfolio project dedicated to Data Analytics and Business Intelligence.

 My name is **Iryna Levynska**, and this repository is my space for learning, practice, and early-stage projects.
 These works reflect the skills I am currently developing and my ongoing path in the field of data analytics.